gengstrand/clojure-news-feed/server/analysis/README.md

 # wait a bit
 curl -X 'POST' -H 'Content-Type:application/json' -d @server/analysis/feed2DruidSpec.json http://localhost:8081/druid/indexer/v1/task
 # wait a bit
+# you can also monitor the status of the ingestion at http://localhost:8888/
 cd path/to/local/druid
 ./bin/dsql
 select cloud, feed, avg(rpm) as rpm, sum(sum_duration) / sum(rpm) as avg_duration,